 Similarities 8: Where it’s made

-Global has a history that connects to the centuries of old Japanese knife crafting tradition.
-They are crafting knives since 1985 holding their standard.
+Global has a history that connects to the centuries-old Japanese knife-crafting tradition.
+They have been crafting knives since 1985 holding their standard.

-Global Calssic and Sai both are made in Nigata, Japan.
-So, you will find the combination of tradition and modern technology in each knife
+Global Classic and Sai both are made in Niigata, Japan.
+So, you will find a combination of tradition and modern technology in each knife

 Similarities 9: Warranty

-All Global knives comes with limited lifetime warranty.
+All Global knives come with a limited lifetime warranty.
 For any kind of manufacturing defect, you can use their warranty service.
 Same for Global Classic and Global Sai knives.
 But this warranty service doesn’t cover after-use damage.

 Conclusion

-Global Classic is a little bit more lightweight than global sai.
-But both knives has proper weight distribution.
+Global Classic is a little bit more lightweight than Global SAI.
+But both knives have proper weight distribution.

 Finally comes affordability and price.
 As both knives are two high-end knives of global the price may seem a little high but both of them value for money.
-Global Classic is a little bit affordable than sai series knives.
+Global Classic is a little bit more affordable than SAI series knives.

 If you want to read a particular review about these two knives then here is the full Global Sai Review and Global Classic Review.